Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Which social media platforms are best for therapists and coaches in 2026?

-You need the platform that fits your energy, audience, and goals.
+You don't need to be on every platform.
+You need the one that fits your energy, audience, and goals.
+Here's how each major platform realistically functions in 2026.

 LinkedIn: best for professional credibility and authority